andydlindsay/lectures/twelve-week/w04d01-example/README.md

 * [Interactive demo](http://guyroutledge.github.io/box-model/)

 ### Specificity
-* CSS styles are applied in order by least specific to most specific
+* CSS styles are applied in order from least specific to most specific
-* This means that more specific styles will overwrite less-specific styles
+* This means that more-specific styles will overwrite less-specific styles
 * We can take advantage of this fact to make sure that the styles that we want are applied correctly
 * Least specific to most specific: element => class => id => inline style